top of page

 Recruitment with collaboration is more efficient because it eliminates competition, increases efficiency and results in more licensed foster homes.

-We collaborate with 8 local foster parent licensing agencies in Region 5 & 6 which is Pierce county and south.
-We support over 400 people going through the licensing process from all over WA state online.
+We collaborate with 8 local foster parent licensing agencies and the statewide DCYF recruitment team.
+We support over 500 people going through the licensing process from all over WA state online.

 You are directly providing needed supplies for foster kids and kids in crisis through The Care Box Project.